- Start Date: 2018-10-05

 let's propose that!
 Consequently, this RFC proposes changing #[wasm_bindgen]

-to act as if all bindings are labeled as structural
+to act as if all bindings are labeled as structural.
+While technically a

 breaking change it's believed that we don't have any usage which would actually